Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 Nutrient Density Comparison

-• BLW encourages self-feeding, which can promote a wider variety of nutrients through whole foods.
+• BLW encourages self-feeding with whole foods, which can expose your baby to a wider range of nutrients naturally.

-• Purees can be fortified with additional nutrients, like iron and vitamins, tailored to your baby’s needs.
+• Purees can be fortified with added nutrients like iron and vitamins, tailored to your baby’s specific needs.

-• BLW emphasizes whole food textures, which may lead to better sensory exploration and acceptance of different flavors.
+• BLW’s whole food textures may encourage better sensory exploration and openness to different flavors.

 Digestive Development Impact